sf-wdi-17/notes/lectures/week-03/_1_monday/dusk/README.md

 ```

 ###A Couple Quick Exercises
-**NOTE:** Each time you make changes to your `index.js` file you'll have to resert your server.
-Any changes made will not work until your server has been restarted.
+**NOTE:** Each time you make changes to your `index.js` file you'll have to resart your server to see those changes.
+Can you think of why this is?

-**Exercise 2:** Add a new route `GET /hey` that sends back an html string that has an h1 tag that says 'Hey!
-Look at me!' and a p tag that says 'I made a server!'.
+**Exercise 2:** Add a new route `GET /hey` that sends back an html string that has an `h1` tag that says 'Hey!
+Look at me!' and a `p` tag that says 'I made a server!'.

 **Exercise 3:** Add a new route `GET /hi/YOURNAME` that sends back an html string that has an h1 tag that says 'Hi, I'm YOURNAME'.
 Do this for each member of your group.